-Required pages in document forms need to be submitted as they will be used as basis for evaluating your eligibility of a UK visa.
+Required pages in document forms need to be submitted as they will be used as the basis for evaluating your eligibility for a UK visa.
 Sometimes it is tempting not to submit them because we think they are unnecessary or do not apply in our case.
-But even if they’re blank, such document should be part of your submitted application as required.
+But even if they’re blank, such a document should be part of your submitted application as required.

 Failure to submit them could make your application incomplete and therefore invalid.

-One of the most crucial requirements for submission is financial statement proving one’s ability to support his or his family’s stay in the UK.
-Some applicants might provide copies that cannot easily be verified as true and accurate representation of their fiscal status.
+One of the most crucial requirements for submission is financial statements proving one’s ability to support his or her family’s stay in the UK.
+Some applicants might provide copies that cannot easily be verified as a true and accurate representation of their financial status.
 It can be in the form of printouts from their online bank accounts or other forms of certification not recognized by UK Visas and Immigration.

-The best approach is to get in touch with the bank and request for the financial statement that is acceptable in visa application.
-If the bank does not have official financial statement, printouts must bear stamp or authorized signature.
+The best approach is to get in touch with the bank and request for the financial statement that is acceptable in the visa application.
+If the bank does not have an official financial statement, printouts must bear a stamp or authorized signature.

 A certified translation of your documents, if printed other than the official languages, is required.
-This may apply on your school records, employment certifications, bank statements and other relevant documents.
+This may apply to your school records, employment certifications, bank statements, and other relevant documents.

 Just like in classroom tests, failure to follow simple instructions can be grounds of a visa refusal.
 More than just missed deadlines, wrong documents submitted and lack of eligibility, following simple instructions can be indicative of an applicant: if he or she cannot follow these basic rules, he or she may have the same attitude towards UK’s laws and regulations.